Fundamental Limits to Cat-Code Qubits from Chaos-Assisted Tunneling

 We show the results obtained with this method in Fig.~\ref{fig:principal} (orange border circles).
 They agree well with the Floquet simulations, displaying a sharp initial increase that eventually saturates at a plateau, where the quasi-probability distribution is completely delocalized.
 Remarkably, even when the difference between the system and its approximation spans several orders of magnitude, the quantum states remain structured and localized.
 This indicates that the effects of chaos emerge before the erasure of the encoding states, inducing tunneling between islands, i.e. bit-flip errors.
 Hence, chaos enhances such errors, which can occur without visible delocalization.
-This method performs reliably for all tested values of $\tfrac{\epsilon_2}{K}$ and $\tfrac{\Delta}{K}$ (see Supplementary Material\cite{suppmat}).
+This method performs reliably for all tested values of $\tfrac{\epsilon_2}{K}$ and $\tfrac{\Delta}{K}$ (see Supplemental Material\cite{suppmat}).
+These quantum calculations provide evidence of CAT in the KCQ. {The emergence of enhanced splittings while the logical states remain localized demonstrates that CAT can induce bit-flip errors even before global delocalization sets in, revealing an intrinsic dynamical limitation that is absent in the static effective description.}

-This quantum calculations provide evidence of CAT in the KCQ.
 To extend our analysis even further, we employ a different technique as the semiclassical limit is approached, i.e. when a large number of states populate the wells.
 A universal semiclassical method for chaos-assisted tunneling was developed in Ref.~\cite{Podolsky}.
 Assuming that regular islands are surrounded by a structureless chaotic sea and the absence of quantifiable KAM resonances, one can apply semiclassical quantization of in-well states (e.g. by WKB approximation) to calculate the variance of the coupling matrix elements between regular states and the chaotic sea.
-Following the approach of Podolsky \cite{Podolsky,keshavamurthy2007dynamical}, we obtain an energy-splitting formula
+Following Refs.~\cite{Podolsky,keshavamurthy2007dynamical}, we obtain an energy-splitting formula

 where $\Gamma$ is the incomplete gamma function, $c_0$ is a proportionality factor that depends on the system and its parameters, and $A$ is the area of the regular islands.